chagna-yassine/Object-Detection/README.md

 To install and run the project, follow these steps:

 Clone the repository to your local machine.
-Install the required dependencies by running the following command: pip install -r requirements.txt.
+Install the required dependencies by running the following command : pip install -r requirements.txt.
 Download the pre-trained YOLOv5 model by running the following command: python download_weights.py.

 # Usage